Ken Block

 Kenneth Paul Block (November 21, 1967 – January 2, 2023) was an American professional rally driver with the Hoonigan Racing Division, formerly known as the Monster World Rally Team.
 Block was also one of the co-founders of DC Shoes.
 He also competed in many action sports events, including skateboarding, snowboarding, and motocross.

 After selling his ownership of DC Shoes, Block shifted his business focus to Hoonigan Industries, an apparel brand for auto enthusiasts.
 He was the co-owner and "Head Hoonigan In Charge" (HHIC) at the company before his death in a snowmobile accident in January 2023.

+His daughters Lia Block and Kira Block and his son Mika Block are also racing drivers.

 Rallying

 2005

-In 2005, Block began his National rallying career with the Vermont Sports Car team.
+In 2005, Block began his National rallying career with the Vermont SportsCar team.
 Vermont SportsCar prepared a 2005 Subaru WRX STi for Block to compete.
 His first event of the rallying season was Sno*Drift, where he ended up finishing seventh overall and fifth in the Group N class.
 During the 2005 season, Block had five top five finishes and placed third overall in the Group A class and fourth overall in the Rally America National Championship.
 At the end of his first rallying year, Ken Block had won the Rally America Rookie of the Year award.

 2006

 In 2006, Block, along with his DC rally teammate Travis Pastrana, signed a new sponsorship deal with Subaru.
-Through this deal with Subaru, the teammates became known as "Subaru Rally Team USA."
+Through this deal with Subaru, the teammates became known as "Subaru Rally Team USA".
 With the new rally season, Block also got a brand-new Vermont SportsCar prepped 2006 Subaru WRX STi.
 He competed in the first-ever X Games rally event at X Games XII.
 In the competition, Block ended up finishing third to take the bronze.
 He went on to compete in the 2006 Rally America National Championship, where he finished second overall.